GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Construction of GOT-10k

-To address the second consideration, we carry out a series of experiments to find a reliable while compact testing subset.
-We take the testing subset as a random variable and draw its samples from a large pool of around a thousand videos.
-Then we run tracking experiment on each sample and evaluate the tracking performance.
-The standard deviation of evaluation scores (we use the average overlap for simplicity) is calculated as the indicator of evaluation stability, as practiced in \cite{datasetvotlongterm2018}.
+To address the second consideration, we carry out a series of experiments to find a reliable while compact test set.
+We take the test set as a random variable and draw its samples from a large pool of around a thousand videos.
+Then we run tracking experiments on each sample and evaluate the performance.
+We run 25 trackers on each sample and rank them according to their AO (average overlap) scores.
+The ranking stability, i.e. the standard deviation of methods' ranks is used as the indicator for evaluation stability.
 Results are visualized in Figure~\ref{fig:stdv}.
 We analyze each influence factor in the following.

-\textbf{Impact of video number.} We vary the number of testing videos from 5 to 300, with a step of 5.
-Figure~\ref{fig:stdv_video_num} shows that the standard deviation significantly decreases as the video number increases, which indicates an improved evaluation stability.
-A reasonable stability is observed at the point of around 150 videos, where further raise the video number only marginally reduces the deviation (the reduction is less than 0.01 when video number doubles).
+\textbf{Impact of video number.} We vary the number of test videos from 5 to 1000, with a step of 5.
+Figure~\ref{fig:stdv_video_num} shows that the standard deviation of ranks significantly decreases as video number increases, which indicates an improved evaluation stability.
+Considering the stability-efficiency trade-offs, we set the video number to 420 in our benchmark, where the average standard deviation of method ranks is below 1.0 and a fair evaluation stability can be achieved.
+Although further increasing the video number (e.g., 1000 videos) can further improve our ranking stability, the improvement is however marginal (less than 0.5 reduction in the standard deviation of ranks) at a much higher evaluation cost.

-\textbf{Impact of object classes.} We fix the video number to 180 and change the sampled object classes from 5 to 110, results are visualized in Figure~\ref{fig:stdv_obj_class}.
-We observe an obvious downward trend of standard deviation as more object classes are included.
-This suggests the importance of dataset diversity to the stability of performance evaluation.
-The trend approximately converges at the point of around 80 object classes.
+\textbf{Impact of object classes.} We fix the video number to 420 and change the sampled object classes from 5 to 115, results are visualized in Figure~\ref{fig:stdv_obj_class}.
+We observe an obvious downward trend of the standard deviation of methods' ranks as more object classes are included, verifying the importance of test set variety on the leaderboard stability.
+We include 84 object classes in our test data (which are not overlapped with our training classes), where the average standard deviation is around $1.1$ in Figure~\ref{fig:stdv_obj_class} at such a setting.

-\textbf{Impact of motion classes.} With the number of videos fixed at 180, we vary the number of motion classes from 5 to 40.
-Figure~\ref{fig:stdv_mot_class} shows the impact of motion classes on evaluation stability.
-The evaluation stability generally improves as more classes of motion are included in the testing subset.
-At the point of around 30 motion classes, the trend converges and stable evaluation can be achieved.
+\textbf{Impact of motion classes.} With the number of videos fixed at 420, we vary the number of motion classes from 5 to 40.
+Figure~\ref{fig:stdv_mot_class} shows the impact of motion classes on the ranking stability.
+The stability generally improves as more classes of motion are included in the test set.
+We include 31 motion classes in our test set, where the standard deviation of methods' ranks is around $1.1$ in Figure~\ref{fig:stdv_mot_class}.